Team Visma | Lease a Bike’s Base Builder training on rouvy

 The Base Builder plan by Team Visma | Lease a Bike

-Train like the pros with Team Visma | Lease a Bike’s Base Builder plan on ROUVY.
-It focuses on structured endurance and aerobic development, helping cyclists strengthen their foundation, enhance stamina and set the stage for next season.
+Train like the pros with Team Visma | Lease a Bike's Base Builder plan on ROUVY.
+Focused on aerobic base cycling and structured endurance development, it helps you build base miles, improve efficiency and lay the groundwork for stronger performance next season.

 a 12-week plan to Build Your Base Like the Pros

-This structured 12-week plan is designed to lay the foundation for your future cycling performance, inspired by the latest training principles from Team Visma | Lease a Bike.
-Perfect for the off-season, it immerses you in focused base training that strengthens your aerobic engine, improves endurance and prepares your body for peak performance in the months ahead.
+This structured off-season cycling training plan is designed to build the foundation for your future performance, inspired by the latest training principles from Team Visma | Lease a Bike.
+Ideal for a base miles cycling plan, it strengthens your aerobic engine, improves endurance and prepares your body for peak performance in the months ahead.

 Base Builder plan: WEEK #1